pymc-devs/pymc/docs/source/PyMC3_and_Aesara.rst

 Aesara is a package that allows us to define functions involving array operations and linear algebra.
-When we define a PyMC3 model, we implicitly build up a Aesara function from the space of our parameters to their posterior probability density up to a constant factor.
+When we define a PyMC3 model, we implicitly build up an Aesara function from the space of our parameters to their posterior probability density up to a constant factor.
 We then use symbolic manipulations of this function to also get access to its gradient.